 The Problem Gambling Training Partnership (PGTP)

-Earlier in 2016, NAAP was proud to be one of the five founding organizations comprising the Problem Gambling Training Partnership (PGTP).
+In spring 2016, NAAP was proud to be among the founding organizations comprising a new partnership.

-This new, statewide collaboration between the New York Council on Problem Gambling, NAAP, the National Association of Social Workers (NY State Chapter), the New York Mental Health Counselors Association, and the New York Association for Marriage and Family Therapy, is funded by the New York State Office of Alcohol and Substance Abuse Services (NYS OASAS).
+This statewide collaboration between the New York Council on Problem Gambling, NAAP, the National Association of Social Workers (NY State Chapter), the New York Mental Health Counselors Association, and the New York Association for Marriage and Family Therapy, is funded by NYS Office of Alcohol and Substance Abuse Services (NYS OASAS).

-PGTP will provide training on assessing and treating problem gambling disorder to psychoanalysts, social workers, mental health counselors, and marriage and family therapists throughout NY state.
-The partnership represents close to 11,000 counseling professionals across the state of New York.
+PGTP provides training on assessing and treating problem gambling disorder to psychoanalysts, social workers, mental health counselors, and marriage and family therapists throughout NY state.
+The partnership represents some 11,000 counseling professionals across NYS.

-The conferences feature experts in the problem gambling and addictions field in a series of workshops and panel discussions, and include psychoanalysts, mental health counselors, licensed mental health practitioners, researchers, social workers, and marriage and family therapists.
+Each conference featured experts in the problem gambling and addictions field in a series of workshops and panel discussion.
+Presenters included psychoanalysts, mental health counselors, licensed mental health practitioners, researchers, social workers, and marriage and family therapists.

-The presentations cover a wide range of subjects, from an introductory overview of problem gambling disorder to advanced clinical training.
-We are delighted that two of our members, Inna Rozentsvit, MD, PhD, and Renée Obstfeld, PhD, feature among the stellar roster of professionals.
-Dr. Rozentsvit is presenting on Neurobiology of Problem Gambling/Gambling Addiction, and Dr. Obstfeld is presenting on Psychoanalytic Treatment of Problem Gambling.
+Presentations ranged from an overview of the disorder to advanced clinical training.
+Longtime NAAP member Inna Rozentsvit, MD, PhD, and Renée Obstfeld, PhD, featured among a stellar roster of professionals.
+Dr. Rozentsvit presented on the Neurobiology of Problem Gambling/Gambling Addiction, and Dr. Obstfeld presented on the Psychoanalytic Treatment of Problem Gambling.

-Find out more about the Problem Gambling Training Partnership and to register for conferences, click here.
+For more about PGTP and to register for conferences, click here.

 As one of the many compulsive and addictive behaviors that contribute to mental suffering, problem gambling presents unique clinical features for the clinician that require special focus and sensitivity.
 The training being offered via the Problem Gambling Training Partnership is an essential protocol for preparing the savvy clinician to address the range of particular issues confronted by the problem gambler to effect potential treatments in service of positive and long-term, therapeutic resolution."